-QUALITY INDICATOR 1: Respect and Rights Not observed Yes No 5.1.1 Do the CCU staff regularly keep the custodies informed of any progress of their court case and the process for liberation or transfer to a prison, including timescales? x 5.1.2 When asked at any time were custodies able to confirm that they are aware of the progress of their court case? x 5.1.3 Are solicitors meeting rooms adequate and provide confidentiality whilst being easily monitored by staff? x 5.1.4 Did all sensitive conversations take place in a location away from the hearing of others.
-This includes assessing risk at the point of admission to the CCU? x 5.1.5 Do staff ensure all custodies rights to confidentiality are in place? x 5.1.6 Do staff ensure all custodies rights to statutory protection are in place if required due to offence types or potential enemies? x In summary, the use of disrespectful language or behaviour is not tolerated from staff or those in custody, are relationships between staff and custodies respectful? x Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR 1: Respect and Rights Not observed Yes No 5.1.1 Do the CCU staff regularly keep the custodies informed of any progress of their court case and the process for liberation or transfer to a prison, including timescales?
+X 5.1.2 When asked at any time were custodies able to confirm that they are aware of the progress of their court case?
+X 5.1.3 Are solicitors meeting rooms adequate and provide confidentiality whilst being easily monitored by staff?
+X 5.1.4 Did all sensitive conversations take place in a location away from the hearing of others.
+This includes assessing risk at the point of admission to the CCU?
+X 5.1.5 Do staff ensure all custodies rights to confidentiality are in place?
+X 5.1.6 Do staff ensure all custodies rights to statutory protection are in place if required due to offence types or potential enemies?
+X In summary, the use of disrespectful language or behaviour is not tolerated from staff or those in custody, are relationships between staff and custodies respectful?
+X Free text Recommendations/Advisories/Good Practice

-QUALITY INDICATOR 2: - Complaints Not observed Yes No 5.2.1 Are complaint forms readily available for custodies? Х 5.2.2 Are notices visible explaining how to complain and to whom and is this information readily available to those where English is not their first language? x 5.2.3 Does the CCU ensure that there is an effective system to record in writing, respond to and address custody complaints? x 5.2.4 Have complaints from the previous 12 months been reviewed? x In summary, does the complaints process work well? x Free text There have been no complaints made for over 12 mont hs.
+QUALITY INDICATOR 2: - Complaints Not observed Yes No 5.2.1 Are complaint forms readily available for custodies?
+X 5.2.2 Are notices visible explaining how to complain and to whom and is this information readily available to those where English is not their first language?
+X 5.2.3 Does the CCU ensure that there is an effective system to record in writing, respond to and address custody complaints?
+X 5.2.4 Have complaints from the previous 12 months been reviewed?
+X In summary, does the complaints process work well?
+X Free text There had been no complaints made in the last 12 mor nths.
 Recommendations/Advisories/Good Practice